kacharya31/AirQualityApp/README.md

 ## INSTALLATION
 - **Prerequisites**: Ensure you have a modern web browser installed (e.g., Chrome, Firefox, Safari).
 - **Cloning and Setup**: Clone this repository to your local machine.
-- **Dependencies**: No additional installations are required as the project uses CDN links for D3.js and Chart.js.
+- **Dependencies**: No additional installations are required as the project uses links for D3.js and Chart.js.

 ## EXECUTION
 ### Running the Tool: